 Microelectrode array technology enables the monitoring of beating layers and clusters of cardiac cells with up to 256 electrodes.
 Dedicated software visualizes signal propagation and identifies proarrhythmic indicators.
 Monitor conduction velocity, pace with any electrode, and test drug effects on multiple cardiac parameters.

-In addition to the high resolution MEA2100 systems that allow combining recordings with a variety of other assays (optogenetics, calcium imaging, patch clamp, fluorescence microscopy) we offer a screening platform with up to 96 wells featuring up to 1152 electrodes – a performance unrivalled in the industry.
+In addition to the high resolution MEA2100 systems that allow combining recordings with a variety of other assays (optogenetics, calcium imaging, patch clamp, fluorescence microscopy) we offer a screening platform with up to 96 wells featuring up to 1152 electrodes – a performance unrivaled in the industry.

 One Step Closer - Brain Slices, Retina Preparations and Heart Tissue